Cubes, cacti, and framed long knots: The cactus action on the tower and the cubes action on framed long knots

-At a conceptual and informal level, the two compositions in the square \eqref{Eq:browder-square} differ in two ways.
-To describe the first difference, let $\phi\in \tAM_n^{fr}$ be an element in the image of one of the two compositions.
-We may loosely view a configuration in the output of $\phi$ as made up of two configurations, each coming from one of the two framed knots.
-For the composition through the lower-left corner, one is at infinitesimal scale relative to the other; at the two vertices of $\Cact^1(2)$ to which two arcs of $\Ov^1(2)$ collapse, one can view either configuration as infinitesimal relative to the other one because relative to their scales they are infinitely far apart here.
+\begin{proof} At a conceptual and informal level, the two compositions in the square \eqref{Eq:browder-square} differ in a handful of ways.
+To describe the most significant difference, let $\phi\in \tAM_n^{fr}$ be an element in the image of one of the two compositions.
+We loosely view a configuration in the output of $\phi$ as made up of two configurations, each coming from one of the two framed knots.
+For the composition through the lower-left corner, one is at infinitesimal scale relative to the other, as indicated by the magnifying glasses in Figure \ref{F:cactus-knots-action}.
+At the two vertices of $\Cact^1(2)$ on the horizontal diameter in Figure \ref{F:cactus-knots-action}, one can view either configuration as infinitesimal relative to the other one because relative to their scales they are infinitely far apart here.
 For the composition through the upper-right corner however, the relative scale of the two configurations is finite, i.e., the ratio of the distance between their centers of mass to the diameter of either one is finite.
+Along the two arcs in $\Ov^1(2)$ that are collapsed to two points in $\Cact^1(2)$ (as shown in Figure \ref{F:arity2}), there are two 1-parameter families of output configurations which vary in the composition through the upper-right corner but are constant families when we go through the lower-left corner.

-(This statement holds for the action of $\Ov(2)$ and not just its subspace $\Ov^1(2)$.)
-The second, more minor difference is that the action of each interval on a framed knot scales it only in the first coordinate, whereas the action of cacti on aligned maps scales an aligned map by the same factor in each coordinate.
+There are a few more minor differences.
+The action of an interval on a framed knot scales it only in the first coordinate, whereas the action of cacti on an aligned map scales it by the same factor in each coordinate.
+The frames at each point differ between the two compositions.
+Finally, the two compositions may differ by a reparametrization of $\I$, whose configuration space is the domain of an aligned map.

 The homotopy that we will construct is similar to the one in the proof of compatibility of little intervals actions on $AM_n^{fr}$ and $\tAM_n^{fr}$ \cite[Proposition 4.12]{BCKS:2017}.
-It will consist of a handful of steps, i.e., we will concatenate multiple homotopies.
+It will consist of a handful of steps, i.e., we will concatenate multiple homotopies, and these will mostly correspond to the handful of differences we outlined between the two compositions.
 The boxed formulas below show starting points of the homotopies we will concatenate.
 All but one of the steps below will factor through $K^{fr}$, i.e., they will arise from continuous maps $\Ov(2) \x (\K^{fr})^2 \x [0,1] \to \K^{fr}$.
 The starting point of the homotopy is the map

 where $L \cdot f$ is defined as in formula \eqref{Eq:single-interval-action}.

 {\bf Step 1:} We start by shrinking the two intervals $L_i$ to certain sub-intervals $L_i^\circ$, which we view as their cores.
 Ultimately, we will shrink configurations associated to the $L_i$, and this step will allow us to interpolate between a shrinking map and the identity map outside of $L_i$.
 A key feature of the core will be that for any pair of intervals mapping to a corolla cactus and $i\neq j \in \{1,2\}$, the center of $L_i$ is sent to a point at infinity by $L_j^\circ \cdot H(-,1)$, where $H$ is the shrinking homotopy defined in formula \eqref{Eq:shrinking-H}.
 Indeed the factor of $4$ below comes from the fact that $H(-,t)$ is the identity only outside $[-4,4]$.